Pension deficits deepen in corporate Britain and U.S.

 Corporate America is sitting on total liabilities of $2.09 trillion against total assets of $1.55 trillion, Mercer added.

-The picture is no less bleak in Britain, where the combined deficit of FTSE 100 companies more than doubled over the past year to 41 billion pounds ($64 billion), actuarial firm Lane, Clark & Peacock (LCP) said in a separate report.
+The picture is no less bleak in Britain, where the combined deficit of FTSE 100 companies more than doubled over the past year to 41 billion pounds, actuarial firm Lane, Clark & Peacock said in a separate report.

 This is despite companies having poured 11 billion pounds into schemes over the last year in an attempt to plug the deficit, LCP said.